 CAUTION: This heater requires forced water circulation when the burner is operating.
-See minimum and maximum flow rates.
 Severe damage will occur if the heater is operated without proper water flow circulation.

 CAUTION: If this heater is to be installed in a negative or positive pressure equipment room, there are special installation requirements.
 Consult factory for details.